 As you can see, the total time to spend on each topic area is proportional to that subject’s weight in the exam.
 You may find that you can progress through some topics faster than others, but there is a lot to gain from following our strategy.
 If an area comes easier to you, especially one of the larger ones like Quant or FRA, you should still spend a good amount of time on it because using your strength there to boost your score in that section will help pull up your overall grade.
 The Institute is secretive about the exact passing criteria for any given exam, but your overall grade is what’s most important.
 Use the areas you are strong in to bring up your overall score so that it will help offset any areas that you think won’t go as well.

-One aspect about this plan you may find surprising, if this is your first time taking this exam, is the large amount of time devoted to Ethics.
-Ethics is an extremely important part of the CFA curriculum and should not be overlooked if you want to be successful in passing this exam.
-Time spent studying Ethics is also very effective because that subject appears in all 3 CFA exams.
+You may find surprising the large amount of time devoted to Ethics.
+Ethics is an extremely important part of the CFA Program curriculum and should not be overlooked if you want to be successful in passing this exam.
+Time spent studying Ethics is also very effective because that subject appears in all three CFA exams.
 It’s also an especially important subject when it comes to determining whether you pass the exam.
 The Institute uses the results of your Ethics section as a determining factor if your overall score is very close to the passing line.
 If you are right on the cusp, how well you do on Ethics could decide whether you pass or fail.

 As we touched on earlier, you should be spending a large portion of your overall studying time on practice questions.
 This is not to say that you shouldn’t read through the material (you should), but to keep in mind that a minute spent answering a practice question or reviewing your answers will make a bigger difference in your recall than a minute spent reading.
 It’s worth your time to do all the “Blue Box” questions that appear throughout the curriculum and to do the End of Chapter review questions as well.